Posted: 24 Jul. 2024 7 min. read

 Looking for a quiet moment in your day?
 You’ll be hard-pressed to find it in today’s unpredictable business environment.
 From interest rate changes to geopolitical tensions, conditions have certainly been challenging.1 But how are these challenges affecting companies, and what are management teams doing to address them?
 Analyzing company financial reporting disclosures is often a great way to find out, because disclosures can play a crucial role in conveying to investors how companies navigate and are affected by broader global events.

-Recently, Deloitte examined 2023 annual reports from Fortune 500 companies to see how they approached topics in their disclosures and found three new themes—as well as a few recurring disclosure trends on macroeconomic conditions and other topics.
+Recently, Deloitte examined 2023 annual reports from Fortune 500 companies to see how they approached topics in their disclosures and found three key themes—as well as a few recurring disclosure trends on macroeconomic conditions and other topics.

 New cybersecurity disclosures